stevejboyle/OpenShift/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Test changes thoroughly
+3. Test changes thoroughly with various vSphere environments
 4. Submit a pull request with detailed description
+5. Include any updates to the cloud provider handling logic

 ## License

 Use it or don't use it.
 You don't need to pay me but don't complain either

 ## Support

 - [Red Hat OpenShift Documentation](https://docs.openshift.com/)
 - [VMware vSphere Documentation](https://docs.vmware.com/en/VMware-vSphere/)
 - [OpenShift on vSphere Guide](https://docs.openshift.com/container-platform/4.16/installing/installing_vsphere/)
+- **Enhanced troubleshooting**: Check the automatic cloud provider handling in `fix-cloud-provider-taints.sh`